Crambeary/wellness_reflection/README.md

     - [ ] Show errors about db in the UI
         - [ ] Show errors about missing time - zod?
     - [ ] Show success message about saving data
-- [ ] Reorganize the sections Meals > Cravings > Notes
-- [ ] Remove the "Morning Meals" etc. Sub Headers
-- [ ] Load today on refresh
-- [ ] Set days loaded to be a URL parameter day=2024-12-12 always sets the date if logged in
+    - [ ] Move the buttons to be spaced evenly at the bottom of the form
-- [ ] Set redirect with wildcards and NEXT_VERCEL env.
-Check ticktick link
-- [ ] Create a page for the user to view their wellness entries
-    - [ ] Add a date picker
-    - [ ] Add a search bar
 - [ ] Fix all errors
     - Idle and console shows this error:
         ```